o-biotech/public-web-docs/docs/integrations/connecting-downstream-services.md

 # Connecting Downstream Services

-The main goal of an IoT Solution is the need to collect device data and bring it into a set of preferred tools for visualization, AI/ML, application development, and more.
-The following is a high level look at the APIs available for storage access and how to use them to get data downstream to other services.
+A common use case for exploring and analyzing collected device data is to send data to external services and tools for analytics, alerts, machine learning models, application development, and more.
+The following is a high level look at the APIs available for storage access and how to use them to send data downstream to other services.

 ## API Storage Access